wazedde/ucom/README.md

           Select the helper script or configuration file template to add

           Possible values:
-          - builder:        Adds 'UnityBuilder.cs', a C# script for automating builds via the command line
+          - builder:        Adds 'UnityBuilder.cs', a C# script for automating builds via the command line and enabling editor IPC builds
           - builder-menu:   Adds 'EditorMenu.cs', which includes the 'Builder' functionality and adds build commands to the Unity Editor menu
           - git-ignore:     Adds a standard '.gitignore' file tailored for Unity projects